zac3e/Wine_quality_with_app/README.md

 # End-to-End Machine Learning Project on Wine Quality

-We developed a complete ML project covering all key stages: data ingestion, validation, transformation, training, and evaluation.
+We developed a complete ML project Using Elasticnet covering all key stages: data ingestion, validation, transformation, training, and evaluation.
 Additionally, we built a simple Flask application to predict new samples.

 ---